josdem/hugo/content/techtalk/java/junit5.md

 }
 ```

-In dependencies section we are defining Junit Jupiter api, engine version, `jupiter-engine` is only required at runtime.
+In dependencies section we are defining Junit Jupiter api, Junit Jupiter Params and engine version, `jupiter-engine` is only required at runtime.
 Also `test` task definition we specify Junit platform support, you can get more information [here](https://docs.gradle.org/current/dsl/org.gradle.api.tasks.testing.Test.html), with `html.engine = true` we can generate html reports in a similar way `Spock Framework` does.
+Last but not least `systemProperties = System.properties` allows Gradle to read system properties values.

 If you want to use Maven, please create the following `pom.xml` structure in the root project: